 261 Beacon was designed by Blaikie and Blaikie, architects, and built in 1889-1890, for mason and builder Peter Graffam, one of three contiguous apartment buildings (330 Dartmouth, 259 Beacon, and 261 Beacon).
 He and his wife, Alice S. (Tufts) Graffam, lived in Malden.

 Peter Graffam is shown as the owner of 259 Beacon and 261 Beacon on the on the original building permit applications, dated December 13, 1888, and on the final building inspection reports dated December 30, 1889.
 He is also shown as the owner of 330 Dartmouth on the final building inspection report, dated December 16, 1890 (the original permit application has not been located).

 259-261 Beacon were built first, completed in 1889, and known as The Grosvenor and 330 Dartmouth was known as The Graffam.
 Over the years, the three buildings changed hands frequently, sometimes being held by one owner and sometimes being held by different owners.
 All three were converted into condominiums: 330 Dartmouth in 1979, 259 Beacon in 1984, and 261 Beacon in 1983.

-Peter Graffam purchased the land for all three buildings, with a 105 foot frontage on Beacon, on October 25, 1888, from dry goods merchant Eben Dyer Jordan, co-founder of the firm of Jordan, Marsh & Company.
-Eben D. Jordan had been conveyed the land one week earlier, on October 19, 1888, by the Commonwealth of Massachusetts.
-The land originally had been sold by the Commonwealth at its auction on October 26, 1865, and Eben Jordan either was the successful bidder at that time or acquired the right to purchase it from the successful bidder, but in either case did not complete the transaction until he had a buyer to whom he could sell it.
+Peter Graffam purchased the land for all three buildings, with a 105 foot frontage on Beacon, on October 25, 1888, from dry goods merchant Eben Dyer Jordan, co-founder of the firm of Jordan, Marsh & Company, who had purchased it one week earlier, on October 19, 1888, from the Commonwealth of Massachusetts.
+He and his wife, Julia M. (Clark) Jordan, lived at 46 Beacon.

 Peter Graffam sold all three buildings between 1889 and 1891.
 As built, there were open passageways between each building about 7 feet wide running from the alley north about 30 feet to an open courtyard about 11 feet wide and extending about 25 feet to the north.
 When the buildings were sold, the deeds established easements to ensure that these areas would remain open for the benefit of both properties.